rikosintie/Discovery/usage.md

 ### What do the arguments do

 The only required argument is `-s site`.
 This references the device-inventory file.

+### change the config-file

+The default file of commands to send is named procurve-config-file.txt.
+You can add `-c` and a word to use an alternate file.
+For example:

+`-c core`

+would use `core-config-file.txt` as the file sent to switch.`

 #### Collecting switch logs